Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Modules for SL(2,2a)

 We construct certain modules for $H=\SL_2(2^a)$ for some $a\leq 10$, and prove that various configurations of module do not exist.
 (The reason we choose $a\leq 10$ is so that these results may be used in work for $E_8$, for which $v(E_8)=t(E_8)=1312$.)
-The main motivation for this is to get better bounds on the number of certain composition factors that are needed to prevent a particular simple module appearing in the socle of a given module $M$.
-The pressure, and more general $\mc M$-pressure of Section \ref{sec:notation} proves that if $M$ does not fix a line, yet has a trivial composition factor, then it needs at least one more $2$-dimensional composition factor than trivial factor.
-We can do better than this in some circumstances.
+The main motivation for this is to achieve better bounds on the number of occurrences of certain composition factors that are needed to prevent a particular simple module appearing in the socle of a given module $M$.

 We begin with some notation.
 Let $u$ be an element of order $2$ in $H$.
+Denote by $1$ the trivial module.
 By $2_1$ we denote the natural module for $H$, and define $2_i$ by the equation

 i.e., $2_i$ is the twist under the field automorphism of $2_{i-1}$.
 Given this, if $I$ is a subset of $\{1,\dots,a\}$, of cardinality $b$, we define,